Taylor hits walk-off HR, Dodgers deck Cards 3-1 in WC game

 “That’s huge, knowing I don’t have to do too much,” said Taylor, batting in the No. 9 slot after entering to play left field as part of a double switch in the seventh.
 “It kind of settled me down a little bit.”

-Alex Reyes came in to face Taylor, who sent a 2-1 breaking ball into the left-field pavilion, triggering an explosion of cheers.
+Taylor then sent a 2-1 breaking ball into the left field pavilion, triggering an explosion of cheers and ending an October struggle that lasted 4 hours, 15 minutes.

-“Honestly, I was just trying to hit a single.
-Not trying to do too much,” Taylor said after launching the fourth walk-off homer in Dodgers postseason history.
+“Honestly, I was just trying to hit a single,” Taylor said after launching the fourth game-ending homer in Dodgers postseason history.
 “He gave me a good slider to hit and I was able to get it up in the air.”

-Tommy Edman dropped a one-out single into right off closer Kenley Jansen in the top of the ninth and stole second.
-Paul Goldschmidt took a called third strike and Tyler O’Neill went down swinging to end the threat.
+It was the fifth walk-off home run in a winner-take-all postseason game, after Pittsburgh’s Bill Mazeroski in the 1960 World Series, the Yankees’ Chris Chambliss in the 1976 AL Championship Series and Aaron Boone in the 2003 ALCS, and Toronto’s Edwin Encarnación in the 2016 AL wild-card game.

 The Dodgers’ bullpen stymied the St. Louis hitters, allowing just a pair of singles after the fifth inning.